ErpNetDocs/tech/advanced/track-changes.md

 > [!NOTE]
 > [Extensible Data Objects EDO](extensible-data-objects.md) object is created and maintained ONLY for the root object of the object [Aggregates](aggregates.md)).
-> Upon first update of the tracked object, a new [Extensible Data Objects EDO](extensible-data-objects.md) record is created, if there isn't already one.
+> Upon first update of the tracked object, a new EDO record is created, if there isn't already one.
-> For each successive update of any object in the aggregate, the data in the [Extensible Data Objects EDO](extensible-data-objects.md) is updated.
+> For each successive update of any object in the aggregate, the data in the EDO is updated.

 The tracking data includes: